Pilsburgh/Efony/README.md

 Module List
 ===========
-EvonyProxyModularized   is the modularized version of Efony.
+EvonyProxyModularized   is the modularized version of Efony.<br>
-EvonyProxy              contains the code that handles Action Message Format and communications between clients and servers.
+EvonyProxy              contains the code that handles Action Message Format and communications between clients and servers.<br>
-EvonyConnectors         Contains classes that connect with clients, servers, and handles the Flash Policy.
+EvonyConnectors         Contains classes that connect with clients, servers, and handles the Flash Policy.<br>
 AMF                     Modularized code to handle the serialization and deserialization of AMF objects.
-Not sure if it was ever implemented.
+Not sure if it was ever implemented.<br>
 EvonyCommands           Contains all of the commands that can be sent from an Evony Client.
-I made this with custom software I wrote to convert the code to Java.
+I made this with custom software I wrote to convert the code to Java.<br>
-EvonyGameCommons        This contains all commands and the objects used within them that are sent from the Evony Server.
+EvonyGameCommons        This contains all commands and the objects used within them that are sent from the Evony Server.<br>
-EvonyProxyCommons       Contains the commons for Efony.
+EvonyProxyCommons       Contains the commons for Efony.<br>
-EvonyUtility            Contains stuff I used for debugging.
+EvonyUtility            Contains stuff I used for debugging.<br>
-Console                 Allows for the detecting and sending of commands through the Evony game console.
+Console                 Allows for the detecting and sending of commands through the Evony game console.<br>
-EvonyCommonCustom       I'm not sure about this module. flex-messaging          Contains the Flex library.
-It is used for the handling of AMF objects.
+EvonyCommonCustom       I'm not sure about this module.<br>
+flex-messaging          Contains the Flex library.
+It is used for the handling of AMF objects.<br>